OpenEPaperLink/Tag_FW_Opticon/README.md

 Please note that a stock tag come with a 'lock' on the SoC.
 It's only possible to erase the chip, not read it out.
 Flash the appropriate 'hex' file to the SoC, and you're done!

+## Changelog

+### v0029 - G5 compression ###
+Many thanks to [@Larry Bank](https://github.com/bitbank2) for his awesome work making [compression](https://github.com/bitbank2/bb_epaper/blob/main/src/Group5.cpp) possible on such a limited target.
+Check out his many useful [repositories!](https://github.com/bitbank2?tab=repositories)

+This version introduces optional G5 compression for image transfers.
+Depending on the image content, the image transfer size can be reduced substantially, especially when no dithering is used in the transferred image.

+- G5 image compression now supported (datatypes 0x31 and 0x32)
+- Block transfers are now shortened where possible, reducing battery consumption
+- Fixed a bug where sometimes 7.5" tags would crash during image download